 LFM images of gold evaporated on mica with an organic layer are presented in Fig. 2.
-One might note the tip artefact resulting in similar outline of all the surface features, especially the smallest ones.
-This tip artefact might be probably caused by tip damage due to high loads exerted in LFM.For this reason, LFM may require DLC coated tips because they ensure higher durability and larger tip-sample interaction area producing a stronger lateral deflection of the cantilever.
-The larger cantilever deflection must be balanced against the lower lateral resolution delivered by the blunter tip.
+One might note the AFM tip artefact resulting in similar outline of all the surface features, especially the smallest ones.
+This AFM tip artefact might be probably caused by AFM tip damage due to high loads exerted in LFM.For this reason, LFM may require DLC coated AFM tips because they ensure higher durability and larger tip-sample interaction area producing a stronger lateral deflection of the cantilever.
+The larger AFM cantilever deflection must be balanced against the lower lateral resolution delivered by the blunter AFM tip.

 Force modulation and contact resonance

-In the CR technique, the information is gained from the frequency spectrum of the probe staying in contact with a sample.
-The shifts of the resonance probe frequency and phase due to mechanical interactions with the sample are measured and applied for an estimation of its mechanical properties.
-Si probes with stiffness from 0.1 N/m to 5 N/m can be used in these experiments.
-From a viewpoint of quantitative mechanical measurements, it can be attractive to use probes with tips that have larger apex with well-defined dimensions.
+In the CR technique, the information is gained from the frequency spectrum of the AFM probe staying in contact with a sample.
+The shifts of the AFM probe's resonance frequency and phase due to mechanical interactions with the sample are measured and applied for an estimation of its mechanical properties.
+Si AFM probes with stiffness from 0.1 N/m to 5 N/m can be used in these experiments.
+From a viewpoint of quantitative mechanical measurements, it can be attractive to use AFM probes with AFM tips that have larger apex with well-defined dimensions.

-To get a high-contrast image in Force Modulation, cantilever and sample should be matched in terms of stiffness.
-Different cantilevers can be used to find the best match.
-For samples with unknown mechanical properties, it is recommended using a probe of the 18 series featuring an intermediate spring constant of ~ 5 N/m.
+To get a high-contrast image in Force Modulation, the AFM cantilever and the sample should be matched in terms of stiffness.
+Different AFM cantilevers can be used to find the best match.
+For samples with unknown mechanical properties, it is recommended using an AFM probe of the 18 series featuring an intermediate spring constant of ~ 5 N/m.

-Resolution of the scans depends on the type of the probe tip.
+Resolution of the scans depends on the type of the AFM probe tip.